 Although the cost of living is high, it has no state taxes hence making it one of the top choices among investors, retirees, and aspiring businessmen.

 Miami Real Estate News and Latest Trends

-Based on the key findings of 2019 Miami Herald Real Estate Survey, Kendall and North Miami rise as two of the best neighborhoods for home investors with Brickell as one of the hottest areas in town to consider yet most undervalued.
+Based on the key findings of the 2020 Miami Herald Real Estate Survey, Kendall and North Miami rise as two of the best neighborhoods for home investors with Brickell as one of the hottest areas in town to consider yet most undervalued.

 On top of that, Miami-Dade’s spiraling real estate costs are actually on the verge of slowing down a bit.

 The study which was conducted by a Miami-based research firm, Bendixen & Amandi International, further states that 100 of Miami-Dade’s top brokers, analysts, and agents from all price points were interviewed to gather their insights with regards to the current real estate and housing market.
 Here are the highlights of the study;

 - For the 2nd year in a row, Brickell had been identified as the hottest area in Miami-Dade among home renters followed by downtown Miami which places second.
 Edgewater and Miami Beach are tied at the third spot.